AdobeDocs/experience-manager-64.en/help/communities/using/sideloading.md

 Dynamic loading provides control over loading SCF components.

-Instead of bootstrapping all SCF components found in the DOM, it is possible to specify a specific SCF component to load using this JavaScript method :
+Instead of bootstrapping all SCF components found in the DOM, it is possible to specify a specific SCF component to load using this JavaScript method:

 SCF.addComponent(document.getElementById(*someId*));